 Applicants for level 7 study should also have a degree in a relevant subject

 If you work in primary care, we offer a course aimed specifically at your area of practice.
-Please see the course page https://aru.ac.uk/study/professional-and-short-courses/management-of-chronic-respiratory-conditions-for-primary-and-community-practitioners for more details.
+Please see Management of Chronic Respiratory Conditions for Primary and Community Practitioners for more details.

 Read this institution's report